 Another advantage is that even startup ventures can do this.
 Going to a bank for a business loan can be a formula for frustration.
 But building corporate credit, when done properly, is a plan for success.

 Consumer credit ratings are dependent on payments but also other elements like credit use percentages.
 But for company credit, the scores truly just depend on whether a company pays its bills on time.

-A small business must be reliable to credit issuers and merchants.
+A small business must be Fundable to credit issuers and merchants.
 For this reason, a company will need a professional-looking website and e-mail address, with site hosting bought from a vendor like GoDaddy.
-Also company telephone and fax numbers ought to have a listing on 411.com.
+Also company telephone and fax numbers ought to have a listing on ListYourself.net.

 In addition the business phone number should be toll-free (800 exchange or similar).

 Visit the IRS website and acquire an EIN for the small business.
 They’re free.
-Choose a business entity like corporation, LLC, etc. A company can start off as a sole proprietor but will probably wish to switch to a variety of corporation or partnership to minimize risk and optimize tax benefits.
+Choose a business entity like corporation, LLC, etc. A company can start off as a sole proprietor but should switch to a variety of corporation or partnership to minimize risk and optimize tax benefits.

 A business entity will matter when it concerns taxes and liability in case of a lawsuit.
 A sole proprietorship means the owner is it when it comes to liability and tax obligations.
 No one else is responsible.

 If you are a sole proprietor, then at the very least be sure to file for a DBA.
 If you do not, then your personal name is the same as the small business name.
 As a result, you can find yourself being directly responsible for all small business debts.